MrAwesome/decktricks/README.md

-# Decktricks

-## Install
+## Install Decktricks
-*Install Decktricks by going to [decktricks.com](https://decktricks.com) on your Deck in Desktop Mode!*
+Go to **([decktricks.com](https://decktricks.com))** on your Deck in Desktop Mode!

-*The installer will handle everything else for you, just click and run :)*
+The installer will handle everything else for you.

-> [!WARNING]
+> [!IMPORTANT]
 > Decktricks is still in a pre-alpha state!
-It is open to testing, but (and this is important!)
+It is open to testing, but
-> *the auto-updating code is not written yet* so you will be stuck with an old version unless you
+> <ins>**the auto-updating code is not written yet**</ins> so you will be stuck with an old version unless you
 > remember to run the installer again later.
 Auto-updates should be done by Christmas 2024. :)

-## About
+## About Decktricks
-Decktricks is a controller-friendly launcher for Game Mode on SteamOS (Steam Deck).
+Decktricks is a controller-friendly installer and launcher for Game Mode on SteamOS (Steam Deck).

-The idea is that Decktricks should be the last program you ever need to switch to Desktop Mode to install!
+The dream: _installing Decktricks should be the last time you ever need to switch to Desktop Mode_.

-You can use Decktricks to install and run:
+Today, now, even in pre-alpha, you can use Decktricks to install and run:
 * Game streaming programs like Moonlight (PC) and chiaki4deck (PS4/5)
 * Third-party utilities like EmuDeck, Decky, ProtonUp-QT, and more
 * Minecraft! (with Prism launcher)